dwyl/flutter-navigation-menu-demo/README.md

-We are rendering a [`ReorderableListView`](https://api.flutter.dev/flutter/material/ReorderableListView-class.html) which, in turn, render a list of `MenuItem`s
+We are rendering a [`ReorderableListView`](https://api.flutter.dev/flutter/material/ReorderableListView-class.html) which, in turn, renders a list of `MenuItem`s
 (don't worry, we'll create this class right away).

-Since `DynamicMenuTilesList` receives a list of `MenuItemInfo`, we use `indexInLevel` to sort it by the index that is defined in the `json` file/local storage.
+Since `DynamicMenuTilesList` receives a list of `MenuItemInfo`, we use `indexInLevel` to sort it by the index that is defined in the `JSON` file/local storage.

 Essentially,
 `DynamicMenuTilesList`